JoeyyScott/Gamer-Supplies/TESTING.md

             | ![Delete Review Success Screenshot](docs/images/testing/userstories/delete-review-success.png) |

         + Upon clicking the cancel button the data will be untouched and the modal will close.

+        + **Security**: Throughout the implementation of allowing regular users to delete their reviews I identified a security risk.
+            + I have outlined my process of discovering this issue:
+                + Regular user adds a review so the delete review button appears as this is the only way to call the function.
+                + Regular user inspects the button and changes the value to a different review ID.
+                + It was allowing the user to delete the review and to fix this issue I have included a fallback after checking if the user is not a superuser.
+                    + I have implemented the following code:

+                        ```python
+                        messages.error(request, 'Only the review posters have \
+                        permission to delete reviews.')
+                        return redirect(reverse('home'))

+                + When testing the above method again I received the error message above and the review remained intact.

 + As a **Site Owner/Superuser**, I want to be able to view and manage all coupon codes.
     + I have included a page (```coupons_manage.html```) for superusers to manage all the existing coupon codes and the option to add new ones.